February

 Sandbox mode is part of leading hosting platforms, however, with limited features.
 To make things flawless, it is always better to go ahead with a reliable sandboxing tool like InstaWP.

-Importance of Sandbox Mode for WooCommerce Development
+Importance of WooCommerce Sandbox Development

 It supports seamless payment testing